thesamc/Portfolio/Initial-README.md

 - HTML5
 - CSS3
 - JavaScript
-- No frameworks or libraries
+- No frameworks or libraries (yet)

 ## Project Structure